darthoctopus/diaconis-notes-1/diaconis.md

 other words, when is there a non-trivial square root of the uniform distribution?
-We will show such probabilities exist if and only if the underlying group G is not Abelian, nor the product of the eight element quaternion group and product of two element groups -- Theorem \ref{thm:decomposablequarternions} below.
+We will show such probabilities exist if and only if the underlying group G is not Abelian, nor the product of the eight element quaternion group and product of two element groups -- \autoref{thm:decomposablequarternions} below.
 Most of these applications involve the machinery of group representations developed in Section 4 above.

 ## Example.
 Generating Random Permutations